Organic cotton with linen

 – To promote fair trade practices, where benefits are shared throughout the value chain.

-– Because it guarantees environmental sustainability, avoids intensive cultivation that depletes soils and conserves freshwater sources, flora and fauna and habitat health by not using toxic pesticides, insecticides and herbicides.
+– Because it guarantees environmental sustainability, avoiding intensive cultivation that depletes soils and conserves freshwater sources, flora and fauna and habitat health by not using toxic pesticides, insecticides and herbicides.

-– It reduces the risk for producers, traders and consumers of coming into contact with harmful chemicals such as dioxins, chlorine or formaldehyde, and heavy metals such as chromium, copper and zinc.
+– It reduces the risk for producers, traders and consumers of being in contact with chemicals harmful to health, such as dioxins, chlorine or formaldehyde; and heavy metals such as chromium, copper and zinc.

-– Plants are guaranteed to continue to produce their seeds.
+– Plants are guaranteed to continue producing their seeds.

 – The production of natural and organic cotton reduces carbon emissions compared to non-organic fabrics.

-– Because it makes a valuable contribution to preserving the environment for future generations.
+– Because it generates a valuable contribution to the preservation of the environment for future generations.

-– There are more and more options in the clothing and home linen market; using the natural version of cotton is not divorced from style, fashion and trends.
+– There are more and more options in the apparel and home linen market; using the natural version of cotton is not divorced from style, fashion and trends.

 For all of the above, organic cotton with linen is a great option for sustainable knitting.